syntheticjohn/instacart_order_classification/README.md

 # instacart_order_classification
-Predict which products Instacart users will reorder using classification algorithms including logistic regression, random forest and gradient boosting
+Predict which products Instacart users will reorder using classification algorithms (logistic regression, random forest and gradient boosting)

 This repo includes: